shami-am/phone-price-regression/README.md

 ## Data Description

-The data to be tested in this project are scraped from 91mobiles.com
+The data to be tested in this project is scraped from 91mobiles.com

-2658 rows and (108) columns.

 # Tools